MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericsql.md

 | Schema |<li>Dynamic discovery of objects and attributes</li> |

 > [!NOTE]
-> *Connections to data sources not listed above are currently limited to query-based import and export strategies.
+> *Connections to data sources not listed above, e.g. PostgreSQL, are currently limited to query-based import and export strategies.

 ### Prerequisites
 Before you use the Connector, make sure you have the following on the synchronization server: